-Phoenix Forgotten, three teenagers disappeared during the Phoenix Lights events on March 13th, 1997, and twenty years later a movie comes to tell the story.
+Phoenix Forgotten, three teenagers disappeared during the Phoenix Lights events on March 13, 1997, and twenty years later, a movie comes to tell the story.

-The fictional story based on the true events of that year, when several mysterious lights appeared over Phoenix, Arizona.
+The fictional story is based on that year’s events when several mysterious lights appeared over Phoenix, Arizona.

 What was The Phoenix Lights?

 First of all, at about 6:55 pm, Thursday, March 13, 1997, a man reported seeing a V-shaped object, several football fields sized, above Henderson, Nevada.

 This was just the beginning of the incident known as The Phoenix Lights.